 Features of the Finetune

-- This music tag editor software is entirely automatic; thus, user interaction is little, requiring functionalizing this application.
+- This music tag editor software is entirely automatic; thus, user interaction is little, requiring functionalizing of this application.

-- Users fingerprint is required to determine the music and identify the correct information that implies; it does not depend on the best guess.
+- Users’ fingerprint is required to determine the music and identify the correct information that implies; it does not depend on the best guess.

-Demlo is an audio tag editor application that also can perform organizing the library, and the Lua and FFmpeg develop it.
+Demlo is an audio tag editor application that also can perform organizing the library, and Lua and FFmpeg develop it.
 It works for various features, for instance, cue sheets, case checking, transcoding, and online tagging with MusicBrainz.
-Additionally, it offers manual tag editing, processing, covers downloading, and many more.
+Additionally, it offers manual tag editing, and processing, covers downloading, and many more.

-This music tag editor software operates with the Lua scripts of the files that passed as arguments.
+This music tag editor software operates with the Lua scripts of the files that are passed as arguments.
 Each script allows accessing an input table that would modify an output table and necessary information such as; covers, tags, path, and encoding processing properties.